splanck/vc/docs/building.md

 default without this flag is 32-bit code.

-To dump the generated assembly to stdout instead of creating a file, use `--dump-ir`.
+To dump the generated assembly to stdout instead of creating a file, use `--dump-asm`.
 When this flag is given the `-o` option is not required.

 ## Additional build steps